Location - Paluma Range National Park, North Queensland, Australia

 - Fishing in Paluma Range National Park is not permitted.

-- Never jump or dive into water and be careful at the water's edge, especially during and after rain or drizzle.
+- Never jump or dive into the water and be careful at the water's edge, especially during and after rain or drizzle.
 Rocks can be extremely slippery and submerged timber can appear after flooding.
 Injuries have occurred.

 - Camping, by permit booked online prior to visiting, is also available at Big Crystal Creek nearby.